-If approved by the Tribunal, these applications would have added 400 new residential units in the core of the City in an area currently containing vacant land and surface parking lots, which aligns directly with the City’s goal of sustainable growth by densification with the urban core.
-In aspiring to be Canada’s most sustainable City and, in context of a declared a climate change emergency, is it essential that we clarify the current Official Plan policy through the Density by Design project that the City has been undertaking alongside Brent Toderian for the past several months.
+If approved by the Tribunal, these applications would have added 400 new residential units in the core of the City in an area currently containing vacant land and surface parking lots, which aligns directly with the City’s goal of sustainable growth by densification within the urban core.
+In aspiring to be Canada’s most sustainable City and, in context of a declared climate change emergency, is it essential that we clarify the current Official Plan policy through the Density by Design project that the City has been undertaking alongside Brent Toderian for the past several months.
 This will require meaningful public engagement on the debate on new policies that will be incorporated into the Official Plan.

 Please join the conversation on this important topic through the Get Involved platform or through public engagement events to follow late in September.

 A copy of the decision is available on the LPAT website by searching for Case Number PL170714.